Post Job

 An Apprentice Electrician is responsible for conducting electrical repairs and faults under the supervision and guidelines of a Master Electrician.
 The duties of an Apprentice will vary while still under training; however, it will mostly revolve around assisting the Master Electrician or carrying out given tasks.
 Furthermore, an Apprentice Electrician may be responsible for clearing out sites, carrying or loading materials, procuring required supplies, understanding and interpreting various types of blueprints, handling wiring systems, and coordinating with multiple workers, even including the clients.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that electrical apprentice responsibilities requires skills like "receptacles," "emt," "defective electrical equipment," and "install conduit."
-But a commercial and industrial electrician might use skills, such as, "ladders," "work ethic," "osha," and "electrical equipment."
+For example, resumes show us that electrical apprentice responsibilities requires skills like "receptacles," "emt," "defective electrical equipment," and "install conduit."
+But a commercial and industrial electrician might use other skills in their typical duties, such as, "ladders," "work ethic," "osha," and "electrical equipment."

 A journeyman electrician is responsible for performing various electrical tasks such as installation, repair, and maintenance.
 They have the freedom to provide services as part of a company or as an independent worker.
 Unlike an apprentice, a journeyman can work without any supervision from a master electrician.
 Furthermore, a journeyman electrician also has the responsibility to discuss the extent of repairs and explain to clients how to take better care of their appliances and electrical systems.
 A journeyman will also obtain the necessary supplies for a task and even train apprentices.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from electrical apprentice resumes include skills like "receptacles," "electrical construction," "wire strippers," and "switchboards," whereas an apprentice electrician might be skilled in "work ethic," "strong work ethic," "schematic diagrams," and "ac. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from electrical apprentice resumes include skills like "receptacles," "electrical construction," "wire strippers," and "switchboards," whereas an apprentice electrician is more likely to list skills in "work ethic," "strong work ethic," "schematic diagrams," and "ac. "